jembi/api-config-importer/README.md

 ## Building locally

-To build the config-importer image locally, run the following commands:
+To build the config-importer image locally, simply run `./build-image.sh` from the api-config-importer root directory.
-- `npm run build`
-- `docker build -t jembi/config-importer:<version-tag> .` <-- don't forget to include the period!

 ## Notes